GerbrichFerdinands/asreview-thesis/manuscript/manuscript/simulation_study_results.rst

 over Sampling (WSS), and Relevant References Found (RRF).

-WSS indicates the reduction in publications needed to be screened, at a given level of recall (Cohen et al. 2006).
-Typically measured at a recall level of 0.95 (Cohen et al. 2006), WSS95 yields an estimate of the amount of work that can be saved at the cost of failing to identify 5% of relevant publications.
+WSS indicates the reduction in publications needed to be screened, at a given level of recall [1].
+Typically measured at a recall level of 0.95 [1], WSS95 yields an estimate of the amount of work that can be saved at the cost of failing to identify 5% of relevant publications.
 In the current study, WSS is computed at 0.95 recall.
 RRF statistics are computed at 10%, representing the proportion of relevant publications that are found after screening 10% of all publications.

 Furthermore, model performance was visualized by plotting recall curves.
-Plotting recall as a function of the proportion of screened publications offers insight in model performance throughout the entire screening process (Cormack and Grossman 2014; Yu, Kraft, and Menzies 2018).
+Plotting recall as a function of the proportion of screened publications offers insight in model performance throughout the entire screening process [4,7].
 The curves give information in two directions.
 On the one hand they display the number of publications that need to be screened to achieve a certain level of recall (1-WSS), but on the other hand they present how many relevant publications are identified after screening a certain proportion of all publications (RRF).

 For every simulation, the RRF10 and WSS95, are reported as means over 15 trials.
 To indicate the spread of performance within simulations, the